GTNewHorizons/GTplusplus/README.md

 Make sure you are signed in via Github/BitBucket.
 If you have not done so, login here first.
 [Sign into CircleCI here!](https://circleci.com/vcs-authorize/)
 Downloads can be found on the artefacts tab (builds) located within each job.

+### Attribution.
+Huge thanks to Jimbno, author of [UU-Tex](https://github.com/Jimbno/UU-Tex) for many texture updates and contributions.

 ### Discord
 [Join the GT++ Channel - Click here](https://discord.gg/YdXJbgb)